 Daniel Radcliffe: From Harry Potter to nudity, a gay beatnik and a farting corpse

 Radcliffe has been refreshingly honest about his feelings regarding his Harry Potter role.
 “It’s hard to watch a film like Harry Potter And The Half-Blood Prince — because I’m just not very good in it.
 I hate it.
 My acting is very one-note and I can see I got complacent and what I was trying to do just didn’t come across,” he explained for The Daily Mail.
 Since then, he has shattered his child actor image on numerous occasions: he has even appeared nude on stage (Equus) and regularly on the screen (Horns, What If and Kill Your Darlings).
 His career after 10 years of Harry Potter is nothing if not full of surprises.
 In Horns, he portrayed a man who wakes up with horns which force people to share their deepest secrets, and in Kill Your Darlings, he was a famous gay poet Allen Ginsberg.
 He truly gambled with Swiss Army Man, where he was… a farting corpse that befriends a man stranded on an island — a performance that required “an incredible control of his body and face, not to mention an utter lack of vanity or ego.”

 If you made it this far, we are pretty sure a good movie performance can make your day.
-Join Filmzie and make sure that the most deserving movies get noticed!
+Join Filmzie and check out hundreds of films you can watch completely for free!